- 3.1.1 Determinant

 Here the splat $*$ indicates the placement of a real number.
 We are running out of letters so in linear algebra we use the splat to represent an element of a matrix whose value is unimportant to the property of the matrix in question.
 The values of each element of the lower triangle are all zero.
 This defines matrix $B$ as an upper triangular matrix.
 The elements in the upper triangle can be any real number without affecting our result.

-Two results by occur:
+Two results may occur:

-1. If all of the diagonal elements are nonzero then we will reduce matrix $B$ to a diagonal matrix without changing the value of the determinant so
+- If all of the diagonal elements are nonzero then we will reduce matrix $B$ to a diagonal matrix without changing the value of the determinant so

-2. If there are diagonal elements that are equal to zero, then there is a zero diagonal element with largest index $k$, $b_{kk}$.
+- If there are diagonal elements that are equal to zero, then there is a zero diagonal element with largest index $k$, $b_{kk}$.
 Our determinant becomes

 $$ |B| = \begin{vmatrix} b_{11} & * & \cdots & * & * \\ 0 & b_{22} & \cdots & * & * \\ \vdots & \vdots & \ddots & \vdots & \vdots \\ 0 & 0 & \cdots & 0 & * \\ 0 & 0 & \cdots & 0 & b_{nn} \end{vmatrix} = \begin{vmatrix} b_{11} & 0 & \cdots & * & 0 \\ 0 & b_{22} & \cdots & * & 0 \\ \vdots & \vdots & \ddots & \vdots & \vdots \\ 0 & 0 & \cdots & 0 & 0 \\ 0 & 0 & \cdots & 0 & b_{nn} \end{vmatrix} = 0 $$

 The last zero diagonal element will find itself in a row of zeros, hence by property 6, the value of the determinant is zero.
-The result is that the determinant is this upper triangular matrix is still the product of the diagonal elements.
+The result is that the determinant of this upper triangular matrix is still the product of the diagonal elements.

-Property 7¶
+Property 7

-The determinant of an $n\times n$ upper triangular, lower triangular, or diagonal matrix is equal to the products of its diagonal elements.
+The determinant of an $n\times n$ upper triangular, lower triangular, or diagonal matrix is equal to the product of its diagonal elements.

 Compute the determinant of the following matrix.

-A = \begin{bmatrix}\ \ 2\ &\ \ 3\ &\ 12\ & -2\ \\ 0 &\ \ 3\ & -1\ &\ \ 7\ \\ \ \ 0\ &\ \ 0\ & \ \ 8 &\ 36\ \\ \ \ 0\ &\ \ 0\ &\ \ 0\ & -3\end{bmatrix}
+$$ A = \begin{bmatrix}\ \ 2\ &\ \ 3\ &\ 12\ & -2\ \\ 0 &\ \ 3\ & -1\ &\ \ 7\ \\ \ \ 0\ &\ \ 0\ & \ \ 8 &\ 36\ \\ \ \ 0\ &\ \ 0\ &\ \ 0\ & -3\end{bmatrix} $$

 View Solution